MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 Team templates in Microsoft Teams allow you to quickly and easily create teams by providing a predefined team structure of settings, channels, and pre-installed apps.

 For healthcare organizations, team templates can be especially powerful, as they help you to quickly deploy consistent teams across your organization.
-Templates also help staff to become oriented with how to effectively use Teams.
+Templates also help staff to get oriented with how to effectively use Teams.

 Teams includes templates designed specifically for healthcare organizations.
 Use these pre-built templates to quickly create teams for staff to communicate and collaborate on patient care or operational needs.
 In this article, we introduce you to each of these templates and recommend how to use them.